TwinklerDev/documentation/key-concepts.md

 #
 # Key Concepts

-To use Twinkler effectively it is best to understand the following key concepts.
+The following key concepts are part of Twinkler.

 # Project